absmach/magistrala-docs/docs/user-guide/rules-engine.md

 title: Rules Engine
 ---

-The **Rules Engine** in Magistrala allows users to define, manage, and automate message processing logic.
+The **Rules Engine** helps automate message processing using visual workflows composed of input sources, logic evaluations, and output destinations.
-It enables users to create rules by combining input, logic, and output nodes, defining how messages are processed, evaLuated, and acted upon.
+Users can define rules by visually combining input, logic, and output nodes to determine how incoming messages are processed, evaluated, and responded to.

 ## Features